dstackai/dstack/docs/docs/concepts/dev-environments.md

 # Dev environments

-Before submitting a long-running task or deploying a model, you may want to experiment interactively using your IDE, terminal, or Jupyter notebooks.
+Before submitting a task or deploying a model, you may want to run code interactively.
+Dev environments allow you to do exactly that.

-With `dstack`, you can provision a dev environment with the required cloud resources, code, and environment via a single command.
+You just specify the required environment, resources, and run it. `dstack` provisions the dev environment in a configured backend.

 ## Define a configuration